James Jack (artist): Molokai Window, 2018

 Jack worked with residents on the island of Molokai to respectfully open a window with local pigments and stories that recenter islands in the Pacific according to local protocols for community collaboration in the solo exhibition Molokai Window held at Honolulu Museum of Art in 2018 curated by Healoha Johnston supported by the inaugural artist-in-residence program at Molokai Arts Center.

 Sea Birth trilogy, 2017-2020

 Sea Birth trilogy is composed of sea spirits, love amidst violence and rebirth.
 Sea Birth one was exhibited at Museum of the Sky in 2016, Sea Birth two was exhibited at Ichihanari Art Festival in Okinawa during 2018 and Sea Birth three at the University of Hawai‘i at Mānoa Art Gallery and Donkey Mill Art Center in 2020.
-Selections from the work have also been screened at Centre for Contemporary Art Singapore, BARRAK alternative art space Okinawa and Asia Research Institute at National University of Singapore.
+Selections from the work have also been screened at NTU Centre for Contemporary Art Singapore, BARRAK alternative art space Okinawa and Asia Research Institute at National University of Singapore.